ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-lowest-price.md

 ### Multiple nodes works together

-You can use multiple nodes simultanously, for different periods, for example if you want more hours on one part of the day than another part, or to make sure there are at least some hours on during each period.
+You can use multiple nodes simultanously, for different periods, for example if you want more time on one part of the day than another part, or to make sure there are at least some time on during each period.
 In this case set up one Lowest Price node for each period and combine the output from them into one schedule using the Schedule Merger node:

 ![Combine two lowest price nodes](../images/combine-two-lowest-price.png)